Financial aid application process for single, separated or divorced parents

 The rules and requirements for single, separated or divorced parents differ depending on the financial aid application.
 The information below clarifies the rules for both FAFSA (Free Application for Federal Student Aid) and the CSS Profile.

-Rules for 2024-25 FAFSA
+Rules for 2026-27 FAFSA

 Which parent completes the FAFSA?

 If the student’s parents are 1.
 Never married, 2.
 Separated or 3.
-Divorced, and no longer live in the same household, only one parent – the custodial parent – submits information on the FAFSA.
+Divorced, and no longer live in the same household, only one parent – typically called the custodial parent – submits information on the FAFSA.
 However, if parents are living under the same roof, both parents will be required to submit their information regardless of marital status.

 Who is the custodial parent?